Wright Patman

 John William Wright Patman (August 6, 1893 – March 7, 1976) was an American politician.
 First elected in 1928, Patman served 24 consecutive terms in the United States House of Representatives for Texas's 1st congressional district from 1929 to 1976.
 He was a member of the Democratic Party.
 From 1973 to 1976, he was Dean of the United States House of Representatives.

 Patman grew up in Hughes Springs, Texas.
 After graduating from Cumberland University, Patman returned to Hughes Springs to be a lawyer.
 From 1916 to 1917, Patman held his first political office as assistant county attorney for Cass County, Texas.
 He then served in the United States Army during World War I from 1917 to 1919.
 After the war, Patman was elected to the Texas House of Representatives in 1920.
 Patman served two terms in the Texas House before serving as a district attorney in Texas from 1924 to 1929.

 In Congress, Patman was a fiscal watchdog who challenged practices of major banks and the Federal Reserve.
 He co-sponsored the Robinson-Patman Act of 1935, which was designed to protect small retail shops against competition from chain stores by fixing a minimum price for retail products.
 From 1963 to 1975, Patman chaired the United States House Committee on Banking and Currency.
 Patman served in Congress until his death in 1976.
 His son Bill Patman later served in a different U.S. House seat in Texas from 1981 to 1985.

 Early life

-Patman was the son of John N. and Emma (Spurlin) Patman, was born near Hughes Springs in Cass County, Texas, on August 6, 1893.
+Patman was the son of John N. and Emma (Spurlin) Patman, born near Hughes Springs in Cass County, Texas, on August 6, 1893.
 After graduating from Hughes Springs High School in 1912, he enrolled in Cumberland University Law School in Lebanon, Tennessee.
 Receiving his law degree in 1916 he was admitted to the Texas bar the same year.
 During World War I Patman enlisted in the United States Army as a private.
 He later received a commission as a first lieutenant and machine gun officer in the Texas Army National Guard's 144th Infantry Regiment, a unit of the 36th Division.
 He remained in the National Guard for several years after the war.